dickykhusnaedy/web-design-first/README.md

 # Web Design Hefa Store
 The first create a web design using HTML &amp; CSS include UI Design using Adobe XD

-You can check the preview for this web on <a target="_blank" href="https://dickykhusnaedy.github.io/web-design-first/">Web Design Hefa Store</a>
+You can check the preview for this web on <a target="blank" href="https://dickykhusnaedy.github.io/web-design-first/">Web Design Hefa Store</a>